BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/U04aForLoopFun/instructions.md

 ---
 layout: project
 category: 207_iteration
-title: U04a For Loops
+title: U04a For Loop Fun
 ---
 Objective

 Practice implementing static methods that use for loops to perform mathematical analysis.
-This lab focuses on exclusive ranges, meaning the boundary numbers provided as arguments are not included in the calculation.
+This project focuses on exclusive ranges, meaning the boundary numbers provided as arguments are not included in the calculation.

 Requirements

 Write a class that includes the following four static methods.
 Each method should be designed to handle the parameters specified and return the calculated result.
+You MUST use a for loop in each static method.

 1. sumEvensExclusive(int a) - Must use a for loop.
 Returns the sum of all even integers between 2 and a (exclusive of a).
 Example: sumEvensExclusive(10) returns 14 (4 + 6 + 8).